 Uncover a world of authentic, mouth-watering food tours designed to suit any budget, appetite and time frame.
 By pairing the classic grassroots Intrepid travel style with a special food focus, our itineraries aim to really get you under the skin of the world's most exciting food cultures.
 It might be spoiling your tastebuds with flavour-filled curries in Sri Lanka, bottling your own wine in Spain, making soba noodles in a cooking class in Japan, or tucking into Buddhist fare on an overnight monastery stay in South Korea.

 These are real-world experiences with a foodie twist: one part culture, one part adventure and three parts delicious.
-From bite-sized trips to gastronomic odysseys, we’ll get you munching, sipping and slurping the local way.
+From bite-sized trips to gastronomic odysseys, we’ll get you munching, crunching, sipping and slurping just like the locals.

 Expect to eat the local way.
 We didn’t call these trips ‘food adventures’ for nothing.
 Forget Michelin stars and 20-course degustations – our local leaders will help you get behind the scenes of a local food culture, track down the freshest street food, discover the most authentic local restaurants and reveal the traditions and techniques that make these destinations so deliciously mouth-watering.
 From lining up with locals for fresh tortillas in a Mexican market to hopping between Logrono’s thriving tapas bars, they’ll show you local food from the perspective of those who eat it every day.